Saturday 31st March 1934

 ‘Yes, I’ve almost finished downstairs.
 I’ve been here eight months already.’

 ‘The hall is much nicer now that horrid brown paper has gone.
 It looks bigger and brighter.’

 ‘And the draughts have gone too.
 I repointed the brickwork and replaced the glass in the door.’
 There was a gentle ring of pride in his voice: the man from a wealthy family who had come down in the world only to discover he could learn new skills.
 ‘Now then…’

 He pushed open the door at the end of the hall, then stepped back to allow her to go first.
 He bumped into her.
 She had expected to follow him through the doorway and was too close, already taking a step forward.
 The physical contact was a jolt in the limited space and caused them both to take a rather theatrically large step apart, with stammered apologies on both sides.
 Dottie was certain she’d seen exactly that in a farce at a West End theatre recently.

 The kitchen was bright and warm, and very fresh-looking with the new paint, new lino, and the new stove.
 Everything was so neat and clean.
 A table with four chairs had been set in the centre of the room.
 It was perfect, thought Dottie, and said so.

 He set the kettle on the stove to boil.
 Dottie pulled off her coat and scarf, draping them over the back of the nearest chair, then she pulled off her gloves, one finger at a time, added them to the coat and scarf, and put her bright red hat on top of the heap like a cherry on a cake.
 She took a seat and waited.

 He was fussing with the crockery, cutlery, tea, milk.
-He’s trying to decide what to say, what to do, she thought.
-In the end, he just ran out of things to do and stood with his hands resting on the edge of the sink, staring out into the darkness that hid the little back garden.
+He’s trying to decide what to say, she thought.
+In the end, he just ran out of things to do and stood with his hands resting on the edge of the sink, staring out into the darkness that hid the little garden.

 ‘William,’ she said.
 His head went up but he didn’t turn.